KernalPanik/QC_Optimizer/README.md

 ### How training data is being generated
 Random circuits are converted into adjacency lists, then these lists are split into 3 element lists and put in a csv file.
 This file is later analyzed manually, and optimization (0 - no opt; 1 - same opt) is set for each subdag list.
 Then hashing is used to convert strings into numbers, and these values are used to train ML model.

-future work or next TODO: Automate this process by creating special helper functions that would allow to create subdags that: {can't be optimized, same optimization, hadamard optimization etc.}